DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 By default, DataSQRL generates a GraphQL schema for us based on the tables we define in the SQRL script.
 That's great for rapid prototyping, but eventually we want to customize the API and limit data access.

-To save us time, we are going to start with the GraphQL API that DataSQRL generates for us by running this command (to terminate the running DataSQRL microservice, hit `CTRL-C`):
+To save us time, we are going to start with the GraphQL API that DataSQRL generates for us by running this command:

 ```bash
 docker run --rm -v $PWD:/build datasqrl/cmd compile metrics.sqrl -a graphql